 What are business loans?

-What types of small business loan are there?
+What different types of business loan are available to me?

 How much can I borrow through a small business loan?